All Episodes

 You were fired at the recommendation of the FBI, which in your book you cite four times how great of an organization it is for your lack of candor.

-I would like you to say right here on National TV that you were not a source for the New York Times.
+I would like you to say right here on national TV that you are not a source for the New York Times.

 You were never a source for the New York Times or any other publication, considering that's what you're accused of lying about.